 As my client and I agreed, when he realized that he had exactly what he needed to produce in response to an official inquiry, careful maintenance of employee personnel records is well worth the effort!

-Have a question for Marijo?
-Ask or leave a comment below!
+Have a question for Marijo or want to leave a comment?